-#1 List all possible causes and add extensive log statements and write test cases to prove or disprove your theories.
+#1 List all possible causes and add extensive log statements and write additional test cases to prove or disprove your theories.
 The log statements will have something like

 log.info(Thread.currentThread().getName() + " produced: " + count);